NACLab/ngc-sim-lib/README.md

 please refer to the ngc-learn README: https://github.com/NACLab/ngc-learn/.

-This package is is distributed under the 3-Clause BSD license.
+This package is distributed under the 3-Clause BSD license.
 It is currently maintained by the
 <a href="https://www.cs.rit.edu/~ago/nac_lab.html">Neural Adaptive Computing
 (NAC) laboratory</a>.